MetzinAround/practical-classroom-workshop/course/tools.md

 The Courseware as Code Tools project contains tools to help you create and share assignments with your students using **Gitlab repositories** and **Gitlab issues**.

 After running CwaC tools each of your students will have their own individual repository copied from a designated project you've already created.
 You, the educator, will have admin permissions on the project and students will have developer permissions.
-Learn more about permissions in the [docs](https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions).
+Learn more about permissions in the <a href="https://docs.gitlab.com/ee/user/permissions.html#project-members-permissions" target="_blank">docs</a>.

 An overview of the process:
 1. Create a Group